Technicism/Charaster/README.md

 # Charaster
 A browser based drawing program that rasters characters instead of single pixels, to support the creation of text based diagrams and artwork (e.g. ANSI and ASCII art).
-Charaster can be used online at [from GitHub pages](https://technicism.github.io/Charaster/) or offline by downloading the source and opening ``index.html``.
+Charaster can be used online from [GitHub pages](https://technicism.github.io/Charaster/) or offline by downloading the source and opening ``index.html``.
 For more information about the development progress of this application and how to use it visit the [wiki](https://github.com/Technicism/Charaster/wiki).

 >THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND,